Carteret, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 4.96 square miles (12.86 km^{2}), including 4.39 square miles (11.37 km^{2}) of land and 0.57 square miles (1.48 km^{2}) of water (11.53%).

 The Rahway River forms the northern boundary of Carteret, with Linden on the other side of the river in Union County.
 Joseph Medwick Park is a greenway of parkland along the banks of the river.
 The Arthur Kill is the eastern boundary with Staten Island, New York City, New York on the opposite side.
 Woodbridge Township borders Carteret on all land-based boundaries.

 Unincorporated communities, localities and place names located partially or completely within the borough include Canda, Chrome (in the borough's southeast), East Rahway, Lamar, Silvan Beach, South Carteret, West Carteret (the portion west of the New Jersey Turnpike) and West Chrome.

 Demographics

 Carteret's Sikh community, variously estimated at 1,000 to 2,500, is the largest concentration of Sikhs in the state.
+The borough hosts an annual Sikh Day parade and flag-raising ceremony.
 The Gurudwara Singh Sabha Sahib, the borough's first gurudwara, had rented a location in Carteret in 1998 before moving to a permanent location in the nearby Port Reading section of Woodbridge Township in 2005.